Skip to content

 Is there a fee?

 No. Coos Canyon is a natural site along a public road with no fees or permits required.
+The Coos Canyon Rock and Gift Shop is a private business that charges for panning supplies and lessons.

 How does Coos Canyon compare to Smalls Falls?

-Smalls Falls is a more traditional waterfall with a developed viewing area.
+Smalls Falls is a more traditional waterfall with a developed rest area.
 Coos Canyon is a river gorge with swimming holes and gold panning.
 Both are on Route 17 about 30 minutes apart and pair well for a full day in the western mountains.

 Map & Directions